Mat2801/Project-1-Iconic-Car-Meet/README.md

 #### 1.3.
 User Stories

-- A frequent user, i would like to sign up to become a memeber.
+- A frequent user, I would like to sign up to become a memeber.
-- A frequent user, i would like to contact you to be able to place my show car on a stand or a track.
+- A frequent user, I would like to contact you to be able to place my show car on a stand or a track.
-- A frequest user, What rules do i have to follow when going to events
+- A frequest user, What rules do I have to follow when going to events
-- An owner, i want to show how easy event are to find and visit.
+- An owner, I want to show how easy event are to find and visit.
-- An owner, i want to make things easier for users to be able to show there cars on stands and tracks.
+- An owner, I want to make things easier for users to be able to show there cars on stands and tracks.
-- An owner, i would like to gain memebers who can meet together at events.
+- An owner, I would like to gain memebers who can meet together at events.
-- An infrequent user, i would like to check out what locations and times meets this month will be at.
+- An infrequent user, I would like to check out what locations and times meets this month will be at.
-- An infrequent user, i would like to contact them about a few extra questions i have.
+- An infrequent user, I would like to contact them about a few extra questions I have.
 - An unsure user, is there any information related to the events.
 - An unsure user, does this business have an address.
-- A new user, i would love to check out some pictures of previous events.
+- A new user, I would love to check out some pictures of previous events.
 - A new user, do they have any social media.

 ## Features